micleners/gatsby-contentful/README.md

 We are going to use environment variables to store our API tokens.
 By placing the environment file in our `.gitignore` we'll keep our keys secret.

-For full details, see the [Gatsby Documentation on Environment Variables](https://www.gatsbyjs.org/docs/environment-variables/) in Gatsby.
+For full details on environment variables in Gatsby, see the [Gatsby Documentation on Environment Variables](https://www.gatsbyjs.org/docs/environment-variables/) in Gatsby.

 ## Create Environment File

-In the root directory of your project create a new file: `.env.development`
+In the root directory of your project create a new file `.env.development`.
+We don't want to commit this file to our repository, so go ahead and add this to your

  Before we forget, navigate to `.gitignore` and add the `.env.development` to the list.
 The new file you created should turn from green to grey if your text editor has git integration.

 Open `.env.development` and add the following fields with placeholders for now: